aws-samples/eks-private-nat-gateway/postgres-setup/initialize.md

 Now, run the DDL and DML commands in the scripts **init-1.sh** and **init-2.sh**.
 This will setup the relevant database, schema, tables in the Aurora PostgreSQL database, instance.
 ```
-init-1.sh  # When prompted for password, enter the master password used in setup.sh
+init-1.sh  # When prompted for password, enter the master password from DB_MASTER_PASSWORD set in setup.sh
 init-2.sh  # When prompted for password, enter the password used for DBPASSWORD variable
 ```